bes/Brain/README.md

 Place [this file](vagrant/Vagrantfile) in ~/vagrant/Vagrantfile

 ## Vagrant up
-To start the machine in Vagrantfile do
+To start the machine in go to the directory with the Vagrantfile and do
 ```
 vagrant up
 ```